News & Incidents

-Late evening the team were called out to assist D&C police in the search for a high risk missing person with dementia.
+Late evening the team were called out to assist D&C police in the search for a high risk missing person with dementia in Liskeard.
 The team deployed with foot teams and a 4x4 and conducted searches into the early hours.
 We are happy to report that a sharp eyed member of the public spotted the misper and he was returned to a safe place.

 Todays call-out saw the team deploy to the area of Cheesewring Quarry on Bodmin Moor to assist a walker who suffered a lower leg injury.
 The team were able to secure the casualty and carry out a stretcher lower to the team 4x4 before transporting him to the waiting ambulance.
 Another great example of inter agency working with South Western Ambulance Service NHS Foundation Trust whose medics joined us on the hill.
 We wish the casualty a swift recovery.

 A quick redeployment from one part of Bodmin Moor to another as the team were deployed to assist devon and cornwall police in the search for a high risk missing person.
 At approximately 6.30pm as the team were setting up for a technical rescue training evening at the Cheesewring Quarry the call came and members relocated to the eastern edge of the Moor and swung into full search mode.
 After extensive searching the team were stood down just before midnight.

 Our team incident controllers were asked to assist Silver search and rescue coordination cell in relation to severe weather associated with Storm Dennis.
 Our water team was on stand by throughout the period until the final stand down on 16th Feb.